binyomen/pwsh-live-doc/README.md

 Helper functions are available automatically in each page module's RunPage function.

-#### OutputHeading
+#### OutputSection

-This function takes a heading level (starting at 1) and content for the heading, and outputs a heading element.
+This function takes the heading text and a script block of other commands that should output inside the section.
+It outputs a `<section>` element with an associated heading.
+Sections can be nested, and the heading level is automatically calculated.

-Because there are already heading levels 1 and 2 on the page, passing in `1` will produce an `h3`.

 #### OutputText